subham-paul/Screen-Size-Checker/README.md

 # Screen-Size-Checker
-This responsive website create by ReactJS and TailwindCSS
+This responsive website create by ReactJS and TailwindCSS.
+Here you check you current screen size.

 ## Demo of the website